Puella Magi Madoka Magica: Creation

+Pre-production

+Planning

 While collaborating on Hidamari Sketch and Bakemonogatari, Akiyuki Shinbo told Aniplex producer Atsuhiro Iwakami he wanted to create a new magical girl series, beginning the development of Puella Magi Madoka Magica.
-During the early planning stage, Iwakami decided not to adapt an existing work to give Shinbo more freedom in his direction style.
+According to Shinbo, while talking with Iwakami, he had mentioned that there was still improvements for him to make to the genre from one of his previous series.
+During the early planning stage, Iwakami decided not to adapt an existing work to give Shinbo more freedom in his directional style.
 Another goal of the project was to develop an anime that would appeal to a wider audience than the usual demographic for media within the magical girl subgenre.
 Iwakami and Shinbo intended their series to be accessible to "the general anime fan".
-Shinbo then asked Gen Urobuchi to work on the project as a scriptwriter and Ume Aoki as original character designer.
-Takahiro Kishida was engaged to adapt Aoki's character designs for the television series.
+Gen Urobuchi was suggested to be the writer by Iwakami due to his work with the Fate/Zero light novel (which Iwakami gave Shinbo a copy of the first volume to), and Shinbo asked Ume Aoki to be character designer.
+The series was Urobuchi's first time writing the screenplay for an anime on his own.
+Takahiro Kishida was arranged to adapt Aoki's character designs for the television series.
+The series' working title was, at that point, Magical Girl Apocalypse Madoka Magica (魔法少女黙示録 まどかマギカ), and the staff got used to calling it Madoka Magica during production.
+It was proposed that the "Magical Girl Apocalypse" part of the title be dropped and the series instead be titled simply "Madoka Magica", but Shinbo was adamant in retaining the "Magical Girl" segment of the title, which stuck.

-In his role as producer, Iwakami took a mostly hands-off approach.
+In his role as producer, Iwakami took a mostly hands-off approach to the series.
 Because Puella Magi Madoka Magica is an original series rather than an adaptation of an existing work, his main goal was "coming up with a high-quality piece of entertainment".
 After helping to recruit the staff, he allowed them freedom to develop the content of the story, providing minimal guidance.
 After viewing the character designs that Aoki created, he was sure he could trust the creative talent of the team.
 In an interview with Anime News Network after the series finished airing in Japan, Iwakami said, "I don't matter much; it's up to those talents to do their work.
 If something comes to a stand-still I might intervene, but they did an excellent job and I was very happy seeing the results in episode one."